-Coordinator
+IB Coordinator

-Together with the school's admissions officer and student counselors, the coordinator is responsible for screening and admitting students to the programme and in this process gather information about any inclusive access arrangements needed for new students.
-The coordinator is responsible for collecting the necessary documentation, such as evidence of dyslexia levels or professional assessment of the degree of medical conditions, and for submitting the request for inclusive access arrangements to the IB no later than six months prior to the exam session.
+In collaboration with the school's admissions officer and the student counselors, the coordinator is responsible for screening and admitting students to the program.
+This process includes gathering information about any necessary inclusive access arrangements for new students.
+The coordinator must collect the required documentation, such as evidence of dyslexia or professional assessments of medical conditions and submit the request for inclusive access arrangements to the IB at least six months before the exam session.

-Every six weeks the coordinator participates in status meetings with the student counselor and team teachers to focus on individual students' absence, academic level and general behavior.
-The coordinator is available for students and parents, should they have questions and / or requests regarding the IB programme, assessment, and inclusive access requirements.
-In addition, the coordinator should act as a guide for students, teachers and counselors in all matters of inclusive access requirements within the IB programme.
+Every four weeks, the coordinator participates in status meetings with the student counselor to discuss individual students' attendance, academic performance, and overall behavior.
+The coordinator is available to students and parents for any questions or requests regarding the IB program, assessments, and inclusive access requirements.
+Additionally, the coordinator serves as a guide for students, teachers, and counselors on all matters related to inclusive access requirements within the IB program.

-Student Counsellors
+Student Counselors

 The student counsellors provide a mix of pastoral care, guidance and counseling in different areas of the students' lives.
-In collaboration with management, teachers, parents, relevant authorities and various support groups, the counselor focuses on providing support and guidance that enables each student to thrive and complete their education.
+In collaboration with management, teachers, parents and relevant authorities, the counselor focuses on providing support and guidance that enables each student to thrive and complete their education.

 Most of the counseling is based around office hours and status meetings.
 The weekly office hours give all students an opportunity to meet with the counselor and discuss any personal or academic issue they might have.
-The status meetings are held between the counselor, the coordinator and the team teachers every six weeks and focus on individual students' absence, academic level and general behavior.
+We also arrange meetings during breaks and outside of office hours if that's needed and the counselors have a workphone if students need to be in contact with the counselor.
+The status meetings are held between the counselor, the coordinator and every four weeks and focus on individual students' absence, academic level and general behavior.
 The counselor follows up on the decisions made at the status meetings and will communicate these to the students - as well as teachers, parents, mentors, if relevant.

-Danish authorities provide funds for individual mentoring, study aids, etc. (SPS) for students with documented special needs, such as physical or psychological disabilities and the student counselors facilitate the process of getting access to these funds and finding suitable aids or a mentor for the student, typically a teacher.
-This means that for example students with psychological issues will typically have a mentor to meet up with every week to guide and support them in their personal and academic development.
+Danish authorities provide funds for individual mentoring, study aids, etc. (SPS) for students with documented special needs, such as physical or psychological disabilities and the student counselors facilitate the process of getting access to these funds and finding suitable aids or a mentor for the student, typically ateacher.
+This means that for example students with psychological issues will typically have a mentor to meet up with every week or after agreement, to guide and support them in their personal and academic development.

-As a school we also offer referrals for a range of different mental health professionals, if and when we, the student and parents find that the student would benefit from therapy.
+As a school, we also provide referrals to various mental health professionals when we, along with the student and their parents, determine that the student would benefit from therapy.

-Apart from the individual counseling, the counselors take part in open house events, introduction to the IB to transition classes or at info meetings.
+Apart from individual counseling, the counselors take part in open house events, introduction to the IB to transition classes or at info meetings.
 Also, there is a certain amount of group counseling to the individual year groups about exams, further education, study skills, etc.